 - 1.0 3rd Science (in lieu of)

 - 1.0 Visual, Performing, & Applied Arts

 *College credit can only be awarded by the college or university.
 Certain requirements must be met outside of completing the program.

 - Siena Heights University

 Students have the opportunity to take the state CNA exam

-Debbie Blaker is a registered nurse with more than 20 years of experience in long term care.
-She has worn many hats over the course of her nursing career starting as a nursing assistant and later, after graduating from Jackson College, working as a team leader, wound care coordinator, rehab nurse, risk manager and staff development coordinator.
-She is currently pursuing her Bachelor of Science degree in nursing through Siena Heights University.
+Debbie Blaker is a registered nurse with more than 30 years of experience in long-term care.
+She received her Associate's degree in Nursing from Jackson College, her Bachelor of Science degree in Nursing through Siena Heights University, and the Standard CTE Teaching certificate from Wayne State University.
+She has worn many hats over the course of her nursing career, starting as a nursing assistant.
+Then as a nurse became a team leader, wound care coordinator, rehab nurse, risk manager, and staff development coordinator.
+She continues to provide nursing care as part of a local hospice/home care team.